Press Release courtesy of the Summit League

 - Clocked 57.80 in her 100 back third-place finish, also ranking third in the league

 Previous recipients: Oct.
 10 – Sabrina Sabadeanu, South Dakota; Oct.
 17 – Heidi Bradley, Denver; Oct.
 24 – Morgan McCormick, Denver; Oct.
 31 – Maddie Myers, Denver; Nov.
 7 – Morgan Holt, South Dakota

 HUNTER PADGETT, SOUTH DAKOTA

 Jr. // Carlsbad, Calif.

-- Collected his second-career Swimmer of the Week award and first of the season
+- Collected his third career Swimmer of the Week award and second of the season

 ABOUT THE SUMMIT LEAGUE